YunhanGa0/COMP3017J-Software-Methodology-Notes/Yunhan Gao's Note/Chapter 6.md

 - Graphical user interfaces

 ### Layered Architecture
->Organises the system into a set of layers each of whichprovide a set of services.
+>Organises the system into a set of layers each of which provide a set of services.

 **When use:**
 Used when building new facilities on top of existing systems; when the  development  is  spread  across  several  teams  with  each  team responsibility for a layer of functionality; when there is a requirement for multi-level security.